AdamPaternostro/Azure-Blob-ADLS-Recursive-File-Listing/README.md

 # Azure-Blob-ADLS-Recursive-File-Listing
-Gets all the blobs in a container along with their file sizes and saves them to tab delaminated files.
+Gets all the blobs in a container along with their file sizes and saves them to tab delimited  files.
 Handles continuation tokens (aka next markers).

 # Requirements
 - Azure CLI